Muon in Associative Memory Learning: Training Dynamics and Scaling Laws: Experiment Details

-\textbf{Dataset: }We construct an imbalanced dataset based on the MNIST.
+\paragraph{Dataset. }We construct an imbalanced dataset based on the MNIST.
 Initially, Class 0 is excluded from both the training and the test dataset.
 We partition the remaining classes into three groups and remove parts of its samples from the training set to simulate an imbalanced probability distribution. \begin{itemize} \item The Many-shot group (Classes 1-3): retain all original samples in the training set (about 6k samples/class). \item The Medium-shot group (Classes 4-6): retain 50\% of the original samples (about 3k samples/class). \item The Few-shot group (Classes 7-9): retain 25\% of the original samples (about 1.5k samples/class). \end{itemize} The test set remains at its original size (excluding Class 0) to ensure an unbiased evaluation across all categories.

-\textbf{Optimizers and Hyperparameters: }We compare the optimization performance of SGD and Muon.
-For Muon, we utilize the momentum-free version and compute the matrix sign function via exact SVD without approximation.
-Both optimization processes are conducted for $20$ epochs with a learning rate of 0.01.
+\paragraph{Optimizers and Hyperparameters. }We compare the optimization performance of SGD, momentum-free Muon, full Muon ($\beta=0.9$), AdamW ($\beta_1=0.9$, $\beta_2=0.999$, weight decay = $0.01$).
+Both optimization processes are conducted for $20$ epochs with a learning rate of $0.005$.
+All optimizers share an identical random initialization and a batch size of $128$.

-\textbf{Architecture: }We employ a two-layer MLP with $128$ hidden units and ReLU activation, optimized via Cross-Entropy Loss.To ensure a fair comparison, both SGD and Muon share an identical random initialization and a batch size of $64$.
+\paragraph{Architecture. }We employ a two-layer MLP with $128$ hidden units and ReLU activation, optimized via Cross-Entropy Loss.

-\textbf{Evaluation: }We monitor the training loss per epoch.
+\paragraph{Evaluation. }We monitor the training loss per epoch.
 To evaluate the imbalance of optimization, we define the maximum group accuracy gap as the difference between the maximum and minimum group average accuracies.
 Specifically, we first compute the average accuracy across all classes within each group.
 Then, we calculate the gap between the highest and lowest average accuracies among the three groups.